 Shops – Deck 6

-There is a gift ship onboard where you can buy MSC branded gifts.
-I bought an inflatable MSC cruise ship which is brilliant!
+There is a gift shop onboard where you can buy MSC-branded gifts.
+I bought an inflatable MSC cruise ship!

 Edge Cocktail Bar – Deck 6

-The process is pretty easy and you are able to link multiple people to the same credit/debit card with ease.
+The process is pretty easy and you can link multiple people to the same credit/debit card with ease.

 Swarovski Crystal Staircases – Deck 5/6

 She isn’t the only ship to have a real Swarovski crystal staircase.